suchialex/CINS3002-CW09/instructions.md

 <details>
   <summary>
     ✅ 12.
-Calculate Average - 1 user input
+Calculate Average Score - 1 user input
   </summary>

   - Get user input for CWID
   - If that CWID exists in the dictionary
-  - Calculate and print to two decimal point precision, the average score of that student (must check if scores key is present)
+  - Calculate to two decimal point precision, the average score of that student (must check if scores key is present)
+  - 🚩 Average might raise an exception if scores is an empty list, so handle it
+  - Print name and averge of that student without raising an exception
 </details>

 <details>
   <summary>
     ✅ 13.
-Calculate Average - All students
+Calculate Average Score - All students
   </summary>

-  - For all students, print CWID and the average score rounded to two decimals, if scores are not present, print N/A
+  - For all students that have scores, print name and the average score rounded to two decimals
 </details>